QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: INTRODUCTION

-\textbf{Contributions.} Our contribution is three-folded.
-(1) We propose a general MCMC algorithm coined \texttt{QLSD} especially designed for Bayesian inference under the FL paradigm along with two variance-reduced alternatives.
-We also highlight the impact of the discrepancy between local posterior distributions and propose to mitigate its impact on convergence by either using biased stochastic gradients or introducing a \emph{memory} mechanism similar to the one used in traditional risk-based FL \cite{DIANA19}.
+\paragraph{Contributions} (1) We propose a general MCMC algorithm called \texttt{QLSD} specifically designed for Bayesian inference under the FL paradigm and two variance-reduced alternatives, especially tackling \emph{heterogeneity}, \emph{communication overhead} and \emph{partial participation}.
 (2) We provide a non-asymptotic convergence analysis of the proposed algorithms.
-This theoretical analysis is complemented by a consistency study in a big data regime.
-In particular, we show that variance reduction indeed allows the proposed MCMC algorithm to converge towards the target posterior distribution when the number of observations becomes large.
-(3) We illustrate the benefits of the proposed methodology on several FL benchmarks involving both synthetic and real datasets.
-Remarkably, we show that the proposed methodology allows the number of exchanged bits to be significantly reduced while keeping similar performances as its non-compressed counterpart.
+The theoretical analysis highlights the impact of statistical heterogeneity measured by the discrepancy between local posterior distributions.
+(3) We propose efficient mechanisms to mitigate the impact of statistical heterogeneity on convergence, either by using biased stochastic gradients or by introducing a \emph{memory} mechanism that extends \cite{DIANA19} to the Bayesian setting.
+In particular, we find that variance reduction indeed allows the proposed MCMC algorithm to converge towards the desired target posterior distribution when the number of observations becomes large.
+(4) We illustrate the advantages of the proposed methods using several FL benchmarks.
+We show that the proposed methodology performs well compared to state-of-the-art Bayesian FL methods.